edlins/libPCA9685/README.md

         #include <PCA9685.h>

-        And include the PCA9685 library in your linking:
+        And include libPCA9685 in your linking:

         -lPCA9685